walczyk123/rails_nauka/toy_app/README.md

 * cant create over 140 char length content, but no error is shown

-* no error shown so no css style was open (i'll check on other browser)
+* no error shown - no id to check,  (i'll check on other browser)

 Merged user with his microposts excercises: